 On the water

-We clambered around the sluice (left) and sat down on a tiny beach below for a snack, then I went out for a quick spin in the Alpha.
+We clambered around the sluice (above) and sat down on a tiny beach below for a snack, then I went out for a quick spin in the Alpha.

 Being a large person, the benefits of saving a kilo or two add up to not much in my overall packrafting mass.
 Therefore I don’t resent the weight of my Yak for its benefits in durability and functionality.
 But not everyone thinks like me.
 Adventure racers, canyoneers and something called ‘fast-packers’ focused on absolute minimal weights while undertaking short or easy crossings will love this boat.
 So too might a travelling cyclist or a light person who just wants a handy, inexpensive packraft for the odd evening splashabout rather than an expedition-ready heavy hauler.
 The yawing is something you can minimise with good technique or balance-out with frontal loads or weight shifting, as we did.

 For the price of just €470 + seat, this must be the cheapest decent packraft around.
 No one likes excess weight but I know I’d feel more confident paddling a proper TPU packraft like the Alpha over Supai’s amazingly light but unnervingly skimpy alternatives The extra 700 grams I can save in peace of mind.

 Anfibio Alpha XC at the Packrafting Store

 We also tried out the Longshore EX280 double.
 Read about it here.